 Q. Will graduation be rescheduled?

-If the number of make-up days required by the State of Indiana extends beyond the current graduation date, then yes, graduation will be rescheduled so that all students can meet Indiana’s attendance requirements and Indiana’s graduation requirements before the ceremony.
-Our currently scheduled last day of school is May 30 and our currently scheduled date of graduation is June 8.
+A. If the number of make-up days required by the State of Indiana extends beyond the current graduation date, then yes, graduation will be rescheduled so that all students can meet Indiana’s attendance requirements and Indiana’s graduation requirements before the ceremony.
+Our currently scheduled last day of school is May 29 and our currently scheduled date of graduation is June 7.

 Q. Have steps been taken to reduce the need for extending the school year beyond the currently scheduled last day of school?

-Yes.
-The 2013-2014 NACS calendar includes four potential make-up days within the school year (one potential make-up day on December 20, one on February 24, one on March 14, and one on April 18).
+A. Yes.
+The 2014-2015 NACS calendar includes four potential make-up days within the school year (one potential make-up day on December 19, one on February 23, one on March 20, and one on April 24).
 If these make-up days are not needed, then these days will be treated as holidays.
 However, if the number of required make-up days exceeds the number of built-in days, then yes, the school year will be extended beyond the currently scheduled last day of school in order to comply with Indiana’s attendance laws.

 Q. Is e-learning being considered as an option for making up days?